Rodondi/dsc-phase-2-project-group-15/README.md

 1. **Seasonal Sales:** When is the optimal time to list your property for sale?
 We've dissected historical sales data to uncover trends and patterns, helping you pinpoint the best seasons for listing your properties.

-2. **Property Features:** What property features, especially those related to property sizes, should you consider when deciding what to put on your listing?
+2. **Property Features:** What property features should you consider when deciding what to put on your listing?
 Our analysis includes predictive models that take these features into account, assisting you in making more informed pricing decisions.

-Whether you're a newcomer seeking to understand the ropes of real estate or a seasoned professional looking for data-backed strategies, this project is designed to equip you with valuable knowledge.

 We believe that the Real Estate Success Blueprint will serve as a valuable resource as you embark on your real estate journey.